uceeatb/Forecasting-of-COVID-Airline-Stocking/README.md

 # Forecasting of COVID Airline Stocks

 This repo includes a personal project into stock forecasting using endogenous and exogenous data.
-THe project is entirely encapsulated in the form of a Jupyter Notebook.
+The project is entirely encapsulated in the form of a Jupyter Notebook.
 The notebook is laid out as a pseudo-tutorial into the end-to-end process for time-series data analysis, with subsections for each step.
+In this way, package installations are not a necessity - the notebook can be viewed as is.

 # Contents